Senator, you're no Jack Kennedy: United States

-At the 2012 vice-presidential debate, Vice President Joe Biden made a similar statement in reaction to Republican vice presidential nominee Paul Ryan's citation of a policy taken by President Kennedy.
+At the 2012 vice presidential debate, Vice President Joe Biden made a similar statement in reaction to Republican vice presidential nominee Paul Ryan's citation of a policy taken by President Kennedy.
 Biden quipped at Ryan, "Oh, now you're Jack Kennedy?" to laughter.

+During the eleventh 2016 Republican primary debate moderated by Fox News, Ohio Governor and presidential candidate John Kasich delivered his own version of the line saying, "You know, we hear about Ronald Reagan rebuilding the military.
+I was there when Ronald Reagan rebuilt the military.
+I worked with him.
+I was there when Ronald Reagan rebuilt the economy.
+I was there, and I worked with him.
+I knew Ronald Reagan.
+And I'll leave it right there with what comes after that.
+You can figure that one out."

 At the 2016 Democratic National Convention, former Reagan administration official Doug Elmets, referencing the presidential campaign of Donald Trump, stated, "I'm here tonight to say: I knew Ronald Reagan.
 I worked for Ronald Reagan.
 Donald Trump, you are no Ronald Reagan."

 On November 25, 2017, White House Press Secretary Sarah Huckabee Sanders posted on Twitter, comparing herself to the character C. J. Cregg from The West Wing on an incident involving a situation where the White House was receiving one of the White House Thanksgiving turkeys set to be pardoned by President Donald Trump.
 After her tweet, actor Bradley Whitford, who portrayed White House Deputy Chief of Staff Josh Lyman on the show, replied saying "I know C.J.
 Cregg.
 C.J.
 Cregg is a friend of mine.
 You're no C.J.
 Cregg."
 Actress Allison Janney, who played C.J. in the series, also replied, thanking Whitford for his sentiment.

+During the 2025 New York City mayoral general election debate on October 16, 2025, Republican nominee Curtis Sliwa told former governor Andrew Cuomo: “I knew Mario Cuomo.
+You’re no Mario Cuomo, Andrew Cuomo.”